 The Board of Directors strives to enhance corporate governance by determining management policies, matters prescribed by laws and regulations, and other important managerial matters and supervising the status of business execution in accordance with the Rules of the Board of Directors.
-The Board of Directors is comprised of nine directors, including four external directors appointed to enhance the oversight function of the Board of Directors.
+The Board of Directors is comprised of nine directors (including directors who are members of the Audit and Supervisory Committee), including four outside directors (including two outside directors who are members of the Audit and Supervisory Committee) appointed to enhance the oversight function of the Board of Directors.
 In addition to holding one ordinary meeting of the Board of Directors every month in principle, extraordinary meetings of the Board of Directors are held as needed.

-During the 123rd fiscal year (April 2022 to March 2023), the Board of Directors held 14 meetings.
+During the 124th fiscal year (April 2023 to March 2024), the Board of Directors held 14 meetings.
 The attendees, number of attendances, number of meetings held and attendance rate are as follows.

 Attendee Number of attendance/ Attendance

 Attendee Number of meetings held rate

-Yuji Ono (Chairperson: Representative Director) 14/14 100%
+Yuji Ono (Representative Director and Chairman) 14/14 100%

-Kenji Ebihara (Representative Director) 14/14 100%
+Kenji Ebihara (Representative Director and President) 14/14 100%

-Satoshi Toudou (Director) 14/14 100%

 Nobuyuki Omura (Director) 14/14 100%

-Kenji Ogura (External Director) 14/14 100%
+Yuji Iwatsuka (Director)1 10/10 100%

+Hiroshi Kanie (Outside Director)1 10/10 100%

-Ayako Shimizu (External Director) 14/14 100%
+Ayako Shimizu (Outside Director) 14/14 100%

-Ryoji Mori (Director/ Full-time Member of Audit and Supervisory Committee) 14/14 100%
+Ryoji Mori (Director/ Full-time Member of Audit and Supervisory Committee) 13/14 92.9%

-Shoji Miyamoto (External Director/Member of Audit and Supervisory Committee) 14/14 100%
+Shoji Miyamoto (Outside Director/Member of Audit and Supervisory Committee) 14/14 100%

-Mitsuko Yamamoto (External Director/Member of Audit and Supervisory Committee) ^{1} 10/10 100%
+Mitsuko Yamamoto (Outside Director/Member of Audit and Supervisory Committee)1 14/14 100%

-1 The predecessor Member of Audit and Supervisory Committee Mr. Kiyoshi Katagiri attended the meetings held on and before June 2, 2022.
+\1 The predecessor Member of directors Mr. Toudou and outside directors Mr. Ogura attended the meetings held on and before June 2, 2023.